chchang0501/Chih-Huan-Chang.github.io/index.md

 ---

 ## About Me
-Currently, I'm looking for a PhD position in Algebraic goemetry.
-I am a research assistant (1 year trainee) at Academia Sinica, advised by [Adeel Khan](https://www.preschema.com).
-Before coming to Academia Sinica I was a master student at the National Taiwan University advised by [Hsueh-Yung Lin](https://homepage.ntu.edu.tw/~hsuehyunglin/).
+I am currently seeking a PhD position in algebraic geometry.
+I am a one-year research trainee (research assistant) at the Institute of Mathematics, Academia Sinica, advised by [Adeel Khan](https://www.preschema.com).
+Previously, I was a master’s student in mathematics at National Taiwan University, advised by [Hsueh-Yung Lin](https://homepage.ntu.edu.tw/~hsuehyunglin/).